liuzywen/RGBTCC/README.md

 |**Ours**|**10.90** |**14.81** |**19.02** |**26.14** |**18.79**|

 Note:

-preprocess_RGBT.py convert.json files into .npy files.
+preprocess_RGBT.py convert .json files into .npy files.

 predataset_RGBT_CC.py is used to change the size of input images.

 If you have any question, please email  liuzywen@ahu.edu.cn